levinsprojects/landing-pages-nextjs/data/blogs/why-you-should-think-website-redesign.md

 See if you can come up with these points, and you will get an idea of what actual messaging means.

-At Salt Technologies, we have experts who can write out [website content strategies](/services/strategy-consulting/website-content-strategy) to help form the right messaging.
+At Atonis Technologies, we have experts who can write out [website content strategies](/services/strategy-consulting/website-content-strategy) to help form the right messaging.

 Your website’s navigation is a challenge.